carpentries-incubator/reproducible-publications-quarto/_episodes/03-quarto-documents.md

 teaching: 20
 exercises: 05
 questions:
-- What is the breakdown of an Quarto document?
+- What is the breakdown of a Quarto document?
 - What are templates in Quarto?
 - How can you render the input file to the specified output format?
 - How can you create pre-formatted for qmd document based on journal templates?